 How to change the measurement units

-The spirit level app now sits within Measure (tap the Level tab at the bottom), but this works the same way as before - there's no AR component.
-It just feels like it would useful in many of the same situations as Measure's other functions.
+Measure works the same way as before - there's no AR component.
+It just feels like it would be useful in many of the same situations as Measure's other functions.